Dallas – Fort Worth, TX

 The extension project began towards the end of 2010 and was opened in September 2015, on budget and 3 months ahead of schedule, after five years of construction works with zero contingencies, fines or environmental penalties.

 The new LBJ Express increase the driving capacity of the old LBJ.
-Up to six new toll lanes have been added in the I-635 section, and four on the I-35 section.
+Up to six new managed lanes have been added in the I-635 section, and four on the I-35 section.
 This extension aims to cover the needs arising through population growth over the next 30 years.

 The most important reconstruction section of the I-635 within this project is the provision of two main interchanges (the I-35E and the North Dallas Tollway), 12 major overhead passes, six overhead passes for slip roads and a walkway for pedestrians (the Joe Ratliff Walkway).